tao-guo/blog/_posts/2017-07-09-what-is-math.md

   Euclid in the "Athens Institute"
 </div>

 But from the beginning of the 19th century, mathematics began to study more abstract "[group]" and "[projective geometry]", and these new mathematical objects can not be directly measured.
-Mathematicians and philosophers are trying new definitions of mathematics to adapt these changes.
-Their definitions are different, such as some emphasis on deductive reasoning, some emphasis on "abstract", and some focus on some specific mathematical topics.
+Mathematicians and philosophers are trying new definitions to adapt these changes.
+Their definitions are different, such as some emphasis on deductive reasoning, some emphasis on "abstract", and some focus on specific mathematical topics.
 Because of the introduction of more abstract concepts, the debate on mathematical definitions has not been agreed so far: is mathematics itself "invented" or "found"?
 Mathematics in the end is "art" or "science"?
 Some people simply said, "Mathematics, that is, those things that mathematicians do."

 ## An overview
-So what are the main problems of mathematicians?
+So what are the main problems that mathematicians are solving?
 They can be divided into three areas:

 - Pure mathematics: theoretical mathematics, according to Wikipedia including number, structure, space, changes.
 - Applied mathematics: applying mathematics to specific problems such as physics, chemistry, computer, finance, game, etc.